 From an early age, Ernesto Muyshondt has been connected with the right-wing political party, ARENA.
 His family was close friends with Roberto D’Aubuisson, the original founder of the right-wing political party.

-Throughout his life, Neto Muyshondt has been involved with ARENA in different positions.
+Throughout his life, Ernesto Muyshondt has been involved with ARENA in different positions.
 Muyshondt’s most prominent positions in Salvadoran politics has been as a deputy in the Legislative Assembly and now mayor of San Salvador.

 Deputy or Congressmen from 2015 to 2018

 Mayor of San Salvador.
 2018 to 2021

-IN the 2018 elections, Neto defeated Jackeline Rivera, the FMLN candidate, and became mayor of the country’s most prominent City Hall.
+IN the 2018 elections, Ernesto defeated Jackeline Rivera, the FMLN candidate, and became mayor of the country’s most prominent City Hall.

-During his time as mayor of the capital, Neto has become one of the most popular politicians in El Salvador.
+During his time as mayor of the capital, Ernesto has become one of the most popular politicians in El Salvador.
 According to many respected polls, only President Nayib Bukele is more popular than the mayor of the capital.

 In early 2020, Salvadoran prosecutor Raul Melara accused Ernesto Muyshondt, along with six others, of electoral fraud and illicit group association.

 These accusations originated from the 2014 presidential campaign.
 Muyshondt allegedly met with gang members and paid them money to vote for Norman Quijano, the presidential candidate for the right-wing political party ARENA.